cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 <a name="team"></a>
 ## The Moodle Development Team
 The Moodle Development Team is a student-driven club of coders and creatives responsible for this project and its future at Middlesex School.
-Students lead this project through all phases of development, coding, quality assurance, and documentation.
+Students lead this project through all phases of development, coding, UX design, quality assurance, and documentation.

 **And we need you.** \
 Start by visiting our [Contributing](docs/CONTRIBUTING.md) page.

 Moodle is the world's most popular learning management system.
 Moodle is [open source](https://en.wikipedia.org/wiki/Open_source) and aligned with the United Nations [Sustainable Development Goals](https://www.un.org/sustainabledevelopment/).
 To develop for Moodle is to invest in the future and to become a citizen of the world.
-Learn more at http://moodle.org.
+Learn more at: \<http://moodle.org\>.

 Middlesex School is an independent, secondary school following the New England boarding school tradition.
-Learn more at <https://mxschool.edu>.
+Learn more at \<https://mxschool.edu\>.

 <a name="map"></a>
 ## Roadmap for the Future